DanielE-J/Pancake-palace/README.md

 6. As a returning user, I want to find the restaurant on social media
 7. As a returning user, I want to get directions to the restaurant

+#### Site Owner
+8. As the site owner, I want users to get to know the restaurant
+9. As the site owner, I want the users to be able to contact us

 ## Features